 Over the years, we had the option of making large capital expenditures in the textile operation that would have allowed us to somewhat reduce variable costs.
 Each proposal to do so looked like an immediate winner.
 Measured by standard return-on-investment tests, in fact, these proposals usually promised greater economic benefits than would have resulted from comparable expenditures in our highly-profitable candy and newspaper businesses.

+But the promised benefits from these textile investments were illusory.
 Many of our competitors, both domestic and foreign, were stepping up to the same kind of expenditures and, once enough companies did so, their reduced costs became the baseline for reduced prices industrywide.
 Viewed individually, each company’s capital investment decision appeared cost-effective and rational; viewed collectively, the decisions neutralized each other and were irrational (just as happens when each person watching a parade decides he can see a little better if he stands on tiptoes).
 After each round of investment, all the players had more money in the game and returns remained anemic.

 Thus, we faced a miserable choice: huge capital investment would have helped to keep our textile business alive, but would have left us with terrible returns on ever-growing amounts of capital.
 After the investment, moreover, the foreign competition would still have retained a major, continuing advantage in labor costs.
 A refusal to invest, however, would make us increasingly non-competitive, even measured against domestic textile manufacturers.
+I always thought myself in the position described by Woody Allen in one of his movies: “More than any other time in history, mankind faces a crossroads.
+One path leads to despair and utter hopelessness, the other to total extinction.
+Let us pray we have the wisdom to choose correctly.”

 For an understanding of how the to-invest-or-not-to-invest dilemma plays out in a commodity business, it is instructive to look at Burlington Industries, by far the largest U.S. textile company both 21 years ago and now.
 In 1964 Burlington had sales of $1.2 billion against our $50 million.
 It had strengths in both distribution and production that we could never hope to match and also, of course, had an earnings record far superior to ours.
 Its stock sold at 60 at the end of 1964; ours was 13.